Create a Richer Legacy, Not a Bigger Tax Headache

 This type of strategy requires careful planning.
 To give an idea of the legal complexity of such advanced strategies, I recently worked with a law firm to set up SLATs for a client, one for each of the spouses.
 The attorney ensured the SLATs were not what’s known as reciprocal trusts, which would potentially cause the trusts to be included in the couple’s estates.
 This involved using different language and different trustees, so the trusts were not identical.
 The clients also chose to use maximum funded whole life policies as one of the strategies the trusts, with the goal to create a significant amount of tax-free money outside of the estate for retirement and wealth transfer purposes.

-No strategy is right for everyone, so talk to your financial adviser to determine if it would be useful for you to consider a SLAT.
+No strategy is right for everyone, so talk to your financial professional to determine if it would be useful for you to consider a SLAT.
 If you are considering funding the trust with life insurance, I suggest that you act sooner rather than later.
 The downside of waiting is that you may become potentially uninsurable for health or other reasons.

 No matter what the size of your estate, however, I recommend that you review your estate plans and documents to ensure they are up to date and in alignment with your needs and current law.
 The designation of trustees, executors, and guardians is especially important.
 People think long and hard about the financial issues, but they forget about the relationship and philosophical issues that are implied with the selection of people to fulfill those roles.
 Sometimes, such things are even more important than the financial issues.
 Estate plans need to be reviewed every couple of years.
 It shouldn’t just go into a box and be forgotten.